thoughtspot/thoughtspot.github.io/_admin/system-admin/configure-record-search.md

      ![]({{ site.baseurl }}/images/record_search_replay_4.png "Select entire screen")

-8. When the search replay has been recorded, you can see a confirmation.
+8. When the search replay has been recorded, you'll see a confirmation.
 Select **Download**.

      ![]({{ site.baseurl }}/images/record_search_replay_5.png "Download the recorded search")